Jacques Brel was a Belgian singer and songwriter who was born in Brussels in 1929.

 In 1965, Jacques Brel headlined at Carnegie Hall to high public and critical acclaim.

-During 1966, Jacques grew weary of his never-ending concert schedule an made the decision to retire, however contractual agreements meant that he would remain on tour until May 1967.
+During 1966, Jacques grew weary of his never-ending concert schedule and made the decision to retire, however contractual agreements meant that he would remain on tour until May 1967.

 At this time, 17 English translations of Jacques Brel songs were in the charts.
-His final performance as in Roubaix, France.
+His final performance was in Roubaix, France.
+Luckily, this lively performance was recorded and is available on CD as part of the complete Jacques Brel collection ‘Suivre L’Etoile’.
+Click here to view current prices on Amazon.

 After aviation came sailing, and Brel purchased a yatch in 1967 with the idea of sailing around the globe.